 Peer-reviewed research articles

 Watson A (2021) Writing sociological fiction.
 Qualitative Research.
 OnlineFirst 18 January 2021.
-This article focuses methodological attention on how sociological imagination may be crafted in and with fiction.
+This article focuses on the methodological question of how sociological imagination may be crafted in and with fiction.

 Watson A, Lupton D and Michael M (2021) Enacting intimacy and sociality at a distance in the COVID-19 crisis: the sociomaterialities of home-based communication technologies.
 Media International Australia 178(1): 136-150.
 This article reports on findings from a video ethnography project and identifies how digital devices and software supported and enhanced intimacy and social connection throughout the first months of the pandemic.